fraincitti/F22-Multimodal-feature-fusion-concreteness-estimation/README.md

 Architectures proposed in "Multimodal feature fusion for concreteness estimation" for Fusion 2022 Conference.
 Due to space limitations, not all architectures were shown in the paper: here images are provided for each proposed architecture.

+# Old Benchmark Architecture
+This is the winning architecture proposed in our previous paper: here concreteness scores were predicted for the same set of data.
+Multimodal data was not used.
+Our goal was to test the accuracy for contextual independent information, contextual dependent information and a fusion of both.
+Results showed that contextual embeddings (ELMo and BERT) used together allowed to achieve high accuracy.

 # TEXTUAL ARCHITECTURES
 Fusion techniques used in every architecture.